 Kick off your morning at Stellar Beans Coffeehouse, a funky, space-themed café known for its stellar coffee and breakfast bites.
 While you sip, take in the murals and browse artwork from featured local artists.
 Prefer a more Parisian vibe?
 Head to The Bekery, a charming French-inspired bakery serving up fresh baguettes, scones, and cinnamon rolls.
 Pair your pastry with a rich white chocolate raspberry latté or a refreshing mimosa, and soak in the chic décor or the sunshine on the cozy outdoor patio.

-Explore Lake Charles’ arts and history at 1911 Historic City Hall Arts & Cultural Center, featuring three floors of galleries, including the Black Heritage Gallery and Gallery By the Lake, showcasing regional and traveling artists.
+Explore Lake Charles’ arts scene and delve into history at Historic City Hall Arts & Cultural Center.
+Spanning three floors of galleries, including the Black Heritage Gallery and Gallery By the Lake, each space showcases regional artists and traveling exhibits.
 If you're visiting on a Saturday, stop by the Charlestown Farmers Market for fresh produce and handmade goods.

-Just outside downtown, the Imperial Calcasieu Museum highlights the area’s heritage, with rotating exhibits and artifacts from the Imperial Calcasieu Era.
-Don’t miss the Sallier Oak, a nearly 400-year-old live oak, or the gift shop for locally crafted artwork and souvenirs.
+Just outside of downtown proper, the Imperial Calcasieu Museum highlights the area’s heritage with rotating exhibits and artifacts from the Imperial Calcasieu Era.
+Don’t miss the serenity of the Sallier Oak, a nearly 400-year-old live oak located on museum grounds and rooted in interesting folklore, or the gift shop for artwork and souvenirs from local.

 Afternoon

 Head downtown for your pick of delicious lunch options.
 The Villa Harlequin, located in the historic Noble Building, is a frequent lunch location for visitors and locals working in or near downtown.
-Their Italian inspired menu includes soups and salads as well as entrées using products and ingredients from various local partners like Helen St. Bakehouse and Pasta Lab.
+Their Italian-inspired menu includes soups, salads, entrées, and more made with products and ingredients from local partners like Helen St. Bakehouse and Pasta Lab.
 Other popular downtown lunch options include Pujo St. Café and Luna Bar & Grill Downtown.

 Once you’ve fueled up, it’s time to hit the streets... literally!
-Join a guided bike tour with Biking Through the Lake through the historic Charpentier District while belting out your favorite tunes.
+Take a stroll through the historic Charpentier District, admiring the vintage architecture.
 Next, enjoy some downtown shopping.
-Browse the collection of vinyl albums and vintage t-shirts at The Emporium, discover unique artwork embodying the spirit of Southwest Louisiana at Candice Alexander Art Studio, or find the perfect statement piece from Mia’s Downtown.
+Browse the collection of vinyl albums and vintage t-shirts at The Emporium or Album Addict, discover unique artwork embodying the spirit of Southwest Louisiana at Candice Alexander Art Studio, or find the perfect statement piece from Mia’s Downtown.
 While exploring, be sure to stop for photos in front of one or more murals along the mural crawl.

 Evening